carlosaicrag/module-4-resources/week10/d3/db_design+more_sql.md

   return User;
 };
 ```
+# migrations
+* a log of the way you're database has changed over time.
 * You can type the command `npx sequelize-cli db:migrate` and it will create a new table in the breaddit database called `Users`.

 # Examine migration file that was created up/down